+Our method provides a framework for constraining the global error of matrix approximation by integrating sketches across multiple scales.
+This mechanism is particularly critical for learning and optimization algorithms that impose strict accuracy requirements, which the single-scale matrix sketching method cannot always satisfy.
+More precisely, as shown in Theorem~\ref{thm: Dyadic block sketching}, the error of Dyadic Block Sketching is governed by a pre-specified parameter~$\epsilon$, which can, in principle, be tuned to arbitrarily small values.
+When a stringent error tolerance is required, such as $\epsilon<\sigma_d^2/2$ where $\sigma_d$ is the smallest singular value of $\bm{X}$, even the largest FD with $l = d-1$ cannot meet this constraint.

+Furthermore, as the active block’s sketch size grows dyadically, our method closely tracks the optimal rank-$k$ approximation.
+Once it exceeds $k$, the spectral error in the active block vanishes.
+Note that the full-rank case $k=d$ corresponds to the edge case that triggers rank-1 modifications.
+This behavior matches the first term in the complexity bound of Corollary~\ref{coro: DBS-FD} and shows that, in the low-rank regime, our method attains the optimal FD complexity of $O(dk)$.

-\begin{remark}[Efficient Implementation] The primary computational costs of the algorithm include calculating the SVD to obtain \(\bm{S}^{(t)}\) and performing matrix multiplication to compute \(\bm{M}^{(t)}\), both of which cost \(O(dl^2)\), where $l$ is the current sketch size.
-However, the amortized update cost can be effectively reduced from \(O(dl^2)\) to \(O(dl)\) either by doubling the space, as detailed in Algorithm~\ref{alg: Fast Dyadic Block Sketching} in Appendix~\ref{appendix: Fast Dyadic Block Sketching}, or by employing the Gu-Eisenstat procedure~\citep{gu1993stable}. \end{remark}
+\begin{remark}[Efficient Implementation] The update costs include calculating SVD to obtain \(\bm{S}^{(t)}\) and performing matrix multiplication to compute \(\bm{M}^{(t)}\), both of which cost \(O(dl^2)\), where $l$ is the current sketch size.
+In implementation, the amortized cost can be reduced to \(O(dl)\) either by doubling space (detailed in Appendix~\ref{appendix: Fast Dyadic Block Sketching}), or by employing the Gu-Eisenstat procedure~\citep{gu1993stable}. \end{remark}

-\begin{remark}[Worst-Case Analysis] Compared to the single streaming sketch algorithm, our method effectively controls the global error of matrix approximation by limiting error sizes within each block, thus enabling dynamic adjustment of the sketch size.
-Particularly when dealing with a full-rank matrix with a heavy spectral tail, sketching methods should be avoided to prevent the pitfall of linear regret.
-However, this control is impossible with a single sketch due to the irreversible nature of the shrinking process in sketching.
-In the worst-case scenario, our method ensures that the streaming matrix problem can be dynamically adjusted to revert to a non-sketch situation. \end{remark}